 First version of GA had 80-bit wide word of program and did not fit to the standard PCB size, confirmed to the whole device, where GA was a part.
 After a deeper prototyping of algorithms and functions on assembler of PDP-11 (best I ever met because of its strong, simple and clear organization) the word width was decreased to 64 bits.
 Funny, but exactly the chips, intended to provide regular realization of Boot Loader on counters and some other logic elements, could not be placed on the PCB.

 One of my favorite expressions that time was 'wife is an engine of progress'.
 Wise guys were arguing – 'wife's wardrobe is engine of progress'.
 Later, the most learned people declared love as desease and closed the case :).
 Concerning the scheme of GA I can say that it was created with a slogan 'PCB size limitation is an engine of progress'.
 At the next figure I'm presenting first two pages of its scheme, related to the subject of this article.
-Initially GA was not intended for medical equipment, but as I know was additionally used in a few TOMOGRAPHs, made in my country right before Gorby's 'perestroika'.
+Originally, GA was designed to display graphic information on a large information board.
+This is quite a dynamic load and in addition I was tasked with developing a digital PID controller for a 40 A, 200±1 V power supply.
+First the product was demonstrated to a person, who was rightly called "our papa" in a one folk song.
+My salary at that time was ~ $160.
+Later, as I know, GA was additionally used in a few TOMOGRAPHs, made in my country right before Gorby's 'perestroika'.

 I'm presenting this bad quality photo just to prove that idea was implemented, because had very hard and nervous time trying to explain how it will work, but did not get chief's understanding up to the moment of getting assembled board from the factory.
 Probably nobody in current time needs detail scheme of bit-slice based MCU.
 On the other hand, an idea might be interesting, for example, to the chip-designers.
 You know, in the 1995 I was invited to the USA Blood Center to show the very first version of own 'Blood Center Manager' software.
 After demonstration it was approved by facility owner, but a very day before installation I found in the newspaper an article, titled sort of 'FDA scrutiny of software, which can be flexible tuned by a user needs'.
 My software did not have any adjustments.
 Next day, in spite of inviter's insistence to setup the software, I packed my suitcase and got back home.
 But in the end of 1996 I brought first flexible software.
 So, who knows what kind of idea you can create after reading this article.